The Home of the Heart is Here —

 Sano Art Museum’s Hina-dolls collection

-Hinamatsuri is a festival to pray for the healthy growth and health of girls.
-On a spring day, come and enjoy the gorgeous world of Hina dolls at the Sano Museum of Art.
+Hinamatsuri is a traditional Japanese festival that celebrates and prays for the healthy growth of girls.
+On a pleasant spring day, we invite you to experience the elegant and enchanting world of Hina dolls at the Sano Art Museum.